 - 1 use can cost up to 24p

-This rinse was designed to help prevent dry mouth and help sooth oral irritations.
+This mouthwash for dry mouth was designed to help moisturise and help sooth oral irritations.

 I could feel that my mouth was considerably less dry after use, however this didn’t last for as long as I was expecting it to, but I do not suffer from dry mouth.